grafana/scenes/packages/scenes/README.md

   <p>Build highly interactive Grafana apps with ease.</p>
 </div>

-## Public preview

-@grafana/scenes is currently in _public preview_.
-We invite everyone to play with the library.
-We welcome any feedback!

 ## About @grafana/scenes

 @grafana/scenes provides a library to build highly interactive, dashboard-like experiences in Grafana's app plugins.
 It comes with the following features: